opentoonz/opentoonz_docs/source/creating_movements.rst

     - Select it in the stage schematic.

-    - If the object is a column, select it in the xsheet.
+    - If the object is a column/layer, select it in the xsheet/timeline.

     - Use the Animate tool (|animate|) with the Pick option set to Column to click a drawing in the work area to select the related column.